Slow photography

 Throughout my life, photography has been a constant passion.
 It began with film, spending hours in a darkroom, meticulously developing and printing the best negatives on paper—a process that, while time-consuming, was undeniably rewarding.
 As the world accelerated, so did the evolution of cameras and systems.
 I transitioned to digital photography, adapting to the changing landscape.
 Yet, somewhere in this progression, I felt something was missing.
 While digital photography was convenient and yielded satisfying results, I longed for a more distinctive and artisanal touch in my work.

-In my quest for a way to infuse craftsmanship into my photography, I turned my attention to platinum palladium prints, drawn to their captivating color, tone, and texture.
-The journey was not without challenges—finding the right chemicals, selecting suitable paper, and more—but with guidance from the invaluable books by Christopher James and various blogs, I found my way.
-The combination of photography and craftsmanship in platinum palladium printing marked a significant point of fulfillment for me, and it was only the beginning.
+In my quest for a way to infuse craftsmanship into my photography, I turned my attention to palladium prints, drawn to their beautiful blacks, tone, and texture.
+The journey was not without challenges—finding the right chemicals, selecting suitable paper, and more—but with guidance from the invaluable book by Christopher James and various blogs, I found my way.
+The combination of photography and craftsmanship in palladium printing marked a significant point of fulfillment for me, and it was only the beginning.

-Encouraged by enthusiastic responses to the allure of gum over platinum/palladium, I felt compelled to explore the enchanting world of gumprinting.
+Encouraged by enthusiastic responses to gum over palladium, I felt compelled to explore the world of gumprinting.
 While the process may not involve many ingredients, navigating its intricacies proved to be a challenge.
-Armed with resources from Christopher James and Christina Z. Anderson, along with a substantial supply of paper and a generous amount of time, I discovered my path in gumprinting.
+Armed with resources from Christina Z. Anderson, along with a substantial supply of paper and a generous amount of time, I discovered my path in gumprinting.
 Each print became a unique creation, transforming a photograph into an object with its own distinct identity.